Resources

 Representative leaders of your congregation should be present, such as the pastor(s), board chair/moderator, relevant team leaders, and those responsible for the resources and ministries related to your project.
 Your DCEF advisor will be able to advise you on which representatives are needed for your particular context and project.

 Generally, DCEF highly recommends that your congregation has a ministry plan in place that puts your mission priorities at the center of your building project.
-If you currently don't have one, we can help you develop that plan through our partners at Hope Partnership Services.
+If you currently don't have one, we can help you develop that plan.
 Speak with a DCEF advisor to discuss your church’s vision and building plans, by contacting us today.

 Disciples Church Extension Fund offers an initial consultation at no charge to Disciples congregations.
 If your congregation would like to move forward with additional services, there are modest financial charges that will be applied to some of our specialized services.
 Your DCEF advisor will be able to provide you with a cost breakdown of all the services you might consider in moving forward.
 Plus, all service fees can apply toward loan fees if you secure a loan through Disciples Church Extension Fund for your building project.